 We should expect that this percentage of life-threatening pregnancies will only decrease as modern medicine continues to make progress in saving mothers from these tragic complications.
 We should, therefore, be heading towards policies that treat both mother and child, as has always been the case.
 Namely, we must provide all ordinary means of keeping both the mother and the child alive, and the scope of these ordinary means expands as medicine progresses.
 The key to handling these situations is simply to acknowledge the humanity of both the mother and of the child.

-What to Do in These Increasingly Rare Cases?
+What to Do in these Rare Cases

 Again, abortion to save the mother should never happen.
 Therefore, in the increasingly rare cases where continuing the pregnancy causes real and immediate danger to the mother, the baby ought to be removed in such a way that every effort is made to preserve its life outside of the womb.
 Both mom and baby are treated.
 The baby is prematurely delivered; if the baby should pass away, this was an unsuccessful attempt at preserving the life of both.
 The baby was not exterminated.